Muhammad-ImranDeputy I.T. Manager at a non-tech company

 ESET Endpoint Antivirus also features device control, which scans USB sticks, CDs, DVDs and other removable media for hidden threats.
 Administrators can configure the system to block unauthorized media from accessing the network, thus protecting against data loss.

-Bitdefender Hypervisor Introspection is ranked 13th in Anti-Malware Tools with 3 reviews while ESET Endpoint Antivirus is ranked 14th in Anti-Malware Tools with 2 reviews.
+Bitdefender Hypervisor Introspection is ranked 14th in Anti-Malware Tools with 3 reviews while ESET Endpoint Antivirus is ranked 16th in Anti-Malware Tools with 3 reviews.
 Bitdefender Hypervisor Introspection is rated 7.4, while ESET Endpoint Antivirus is rated 7.6.
 The top reviewer of Bitdefender Hypervisor Introspection writes "An excellent endpoint protection that's scalable and reasonably priced".
 On the other hand, the top reviewer of ESET Endpoint Antivirus writes "Works fine, pretty stable, and easy to deploy".
-Bitdefender Hypervisor Introspection is most compared with CrowdStrike Falcon, Cortex XDR by Palo Alto Networks, Carbon Black CB Defense and Kaspersky Endpoint Security, whereas ESET Endpoint Antivirus is most compared with ESET File Security and GoSecure Next-Gen Antivirus.
+Bitdefender Hypervisor Introspection is most compared with CrowdStrike Falcon, Cortex XDR by Palo Alto Networks, Carbon Black CB Defense and Kaspersky Endpoint Security, whereas ESET Endpoint Antivirus is most compared with ESET File Security, GoSecure Next-Gen Antivirus and WatchGuard Gateway AntiVirus.
+See our Bitdefender Hypervisor Introspection vs. ESET Endpoint Antivirus report.

 See our list of best Anti-Malware Tools vendors.